Brno Entry Requirements

 Documents to Have Ready

-Must be valid ≥3 months beyond departure date and issued ≤10 years ago.
+Must be valid at least three months beyond intended departure from Schengen and issued within the last 10 years.

-Schengen visa sticker in passport; ensure ‘Czech Republic’ is listed as first or main destination.
+Schengen sticker in passport; ensure 'Czech Republic' is listed under 'Valid for'.

 Tips for Smooth Entry